hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 ### Create the tunnel

-The first step is to connect the tunnel from your server to Cloudflare.
-Create a new tunnel, if you have not already done so, in the [Zero Trust dashboard](https://one.dash.cloudflare.com) by going to Networks > Tunnels.
-Give your tunnel a name that means something to you.
-You will be the only one to see it in this dashboard.
+First, connect the tunnel from your server to Cloudflare.
+Tf you have not already done so, create a new tunnel in the [Zero Trust dashboard](https://one.dash.cloudflare.com) by going to Networks > Tunnels.
+Give your tunnel a name that means something to you (only you will be able to see it in this dashboard).
 Next, select how you're setting up the tunnel.
-This guide will assume you are using the Docker method with Compose.
+This guide assumes you are using the Docker method with Compose.
 Copy the `docker run` command — we will need it in a second.
 This is the important
 part: routing traffic.
 Enter the domain and subdomain, then select the type of service.
 Since this is for Home Assistant, set the type to `HTTP`.
 Assuming that you followed